 “Catalogues raisonnés are crucial scholarly reference tools,” she says.
 “But inclusion and exclusion have consequences far beyond the rarefied world of academia.”

-In the Mayor case, the 13 works in question, ranging from paintings on canvas to graphite works on paper, all passed through the Mayor Gallery between 2009 and 2015 and were later submitted for inclusion in the catalogue raisonné under the incontestable but mandatory terms.
+Questions of bias In the Mayor case, the 13 works in question, ranging from paintings on canvas to graphite works on paper, all passed through the Mayor Gallery between 2009 and 2015 and were later submitted for inclusion in the catalogue raisonné under the incontestable but mandatory terms.
 All were rejected by the Agnes Martin Catalogue Raisonné LLC authentication committee without information as to why.
 Mayor refunded, or has promised to refund, four clients a total of $7.2m.
 Specific details about the relationship between the catalogue’s publisher, the artist’s foundation and the gallery representing her estate raise, the lawsuit suggests, additional flags about questions of bias.

 Arne Glimcher, named in the suit as the managing member of Agnes Martin Catalogue Raisonné LLC, directs the Agnes Martin Foundation and is the owner of Pace Gallery, which represents her estate exclusively.
 Six anonymous committee members and the catalogue’s editor, Tiffany Bell, are also named as defendants.
 In addition, the lawsuit mentions “longstanding frictions and disagreements that [have] existed between” the Mayor Gallery’s James Mayor and Glimcher.
 If Mayor cannot know the committee’s rationale, or even who is on the committee, the lawsuit asks, how can he know that these rejections are not just a personally motivated attempt to control the Martin market?

-An artist’s foundation and its commercial representatives often have overlapping roles in promoting that artist’s legacy.
+Conflicts of interest An artist’s foundation and its commercial representatives often have overlapping roles in promoting that artist’s legacy.
 The problem, says Richard Polsky, of Richard Polsky Art Authentication, which has stepped into the void left by the dissolution of authentication committees for Warhol, Haring and Jean-Michel Basquiat, is that Glimcher was not only a close friend of Martin’s and “probably the world’s leading expert” on her—but also her dealer.
 People are likely to see “a conspiracy” if their works are rejected without explanation, Polsky says, which is why his service always provides reasoning for inauthentications.

 Mayor’s attorney, Melvyn Leventhal, was unavailable for comment, and Glimcher declined to speak.
 On 15 November, Aaron Richard Golub, counsel for Agnes Martin Catalogue Raisonné LLC, filed a letter asking to begin the process to dismiss the case.
 He tells The Art Newspaper: “We don’t think there’s a case that can withstand the scrutiny of the law”.

-A vast number of catalogues raisonnés are currently in the works, ranging from first editions to updated ones.
+On the horizon A vast number of catalogues raisonnés are currently in the works, ranging from first editions to updated ones.
 Along with an efficient estate or foundation, a well-researched catalogue can help consolidate an artist’s standing in the market and encourage interest from serious collectors and institutions.
 Here is a short selection of first-edition catalogues either still in preparation or recently completed.